kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 45: January 6, 2020

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Finished the Node and Express section.
+I just started solving a challenge.
+I should be more excited about it but I'm just feeling lazy.
+I will finsish it today though.

+**Thoughts**: I have my travel scheduled to later today.
+Bye Aracruz for now.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/de3ad8afc4164977eaf76371e87da14d074d65e4)

+---

 ### Day 44: January 5, 2020

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Continued the Node and Epxress section.
 Learned about GET, POST, PUT, Postman and Restful API.